All ScotRail services to stop early as Storm Isha rages through Scotland

 “Network Rail would like to apologise for the inconvenience caused, but the safety of passengers and our railway colleagues must always be our priority.”

-Meanwhile, the Scottish Environment Protection Agency (Sepa) has issued 19 flood warnings across various parts of Scotland.
+Meanwhile, the Scottish Environmental Protection Agency (Sepa) has increased the number of flood warnings in Scotland from 19 to 27.

-The agency has issued 17 flood alerts in other parts of Scotland, which are less severe than flood warnings.

 Janine Hensman, flood duty manager for Sepa, said: “Stay up to date with local warnings in force now for your area.